 NMH: Inpatient Teaching Services

 Resident physicians are assigned to dedicated teaching services.
 Each team is comprised of a single teaching attending, one PGY-2 or PGY-3 resident, two PGY-1 residents and medical students.
-Residents present new cases to the attending at the bedside on morning rounds.
-Geographic localization of patients allows for close working relationships between resident physicians, nurses, social workers and discharge planners, and our residents only care for patients on three separate, 30-bed units.
-This team approach to patient care is a highlight of the residency program.
+Geographic localization means all resident patients are teaching service floors and allow for incredible efficiency and teamwork with staff.
 Structured Interdisciplinary Rounds occur daily.
-At this session, all members of the healthcare team meet to ensure that all healthcare providers share the same mental model and goals of care for each patient.
+At this session, all members of the healthcare team meet to ensure that all healthcare providers share the same goals of care for each patient.
 The hospital is extremely well-staffed and run, routinely being placed in the top 20 of all hospitals in the country, allowing residents to focus on patient care and their own education.

-Attending physicians are selected to teach on the inpatient medicine service based upon prior teaching evaluations and expertise in inpatient medicine.
+Attending physicians are selected to teach on the inpatient medicine service based upon prior teaching evaluations.
 Faculty are highly invested in the teaching mission and frequently participate in faculty development sessions on everything from bedside teaching to how to give feedback.
 In addition to inpatient general medicine exposures, residents gain tremendous subspecialty experience and education on one-month rotations including Cardiology, Heme/Onc, Hepatology, MICU and CCU.
-Team structures remain the same as on the general medicine services but with a subspecialist attending.

 Jesse Brown VA